Floyd and Minnie Zahler

 |Minnie's Baptismal Certificate|

 Wilhelmine Merlau was born January 9, 188222, in Wales Erie County, New York, the third child of Charles Frederick Merlau and Mary Elizabeth Kopp.
-She was known ad Minnie throughout her life and family legend as it that she was not given a middle name because her first name was so long20.
+She was known as Minnie throughout her life and family legend has it that she was not given a middle name because her first name was so long20.
 Minnie was born on a farm rented by her parents and located on Schang Rd.
-The property straddled the boundary between the Towns of Wales in Erie County and Sheldon in Wyoming County, with the house in Sheldon and the barn, with most of the farm land, in Wales.
+The property straddled the boundary between the Towns of Wales, in Erie County and Sheldon, in Wyoming County, with the house in Sheldon and the barn, with most of the farm land, in Wales.
 Consequently, taxes were paid to Wyoming County, however, Minnie's birth was recorded Wales.20.

 |Minnie with her mother|